Social-ali/Internship-Project-Hub/README.md

 CSS: Styles the application for a clean and engaging look.
 JavaScript: Implements drawing logic, tool selection, and image saving functionality.

+𝗣𝗿𝗼𝗷𝗲𝗰𝘁 #𝟴: 𝗠𝗼𝗻𝗲𝘆 𝗘𝘅𝗰𝗵𝗮𝗻𝗴𝗲𝗿
+A simple web application for converting currencies with real-time exchange rates.

+Features:
+Home Page: Clean interface for easy currency conversion.
+Currency Selection: Choose from multiple currencies for conversion.
+Exchange Rates: Displays real-time exchange rates for accurate conversions.
+Conversion Tool: Input and convert amounts between selected currencies.
+Responsive Design: Accessible on both desktop and mobile devices.

+Technologies Used:

+HTML: Provides the structure of the application.
+CSS: Styles the app for a modern and user-friendly experience.
+JavaScript: Handles currency conversion and real-time rate updates.